johannespetrat/OptML/README.md

 This package requires scikit-learn with version 0.19.0 or higher.
 If scikit-learn is not yet install run `pip install scikit-learn==0.19.0`.

-Afterwards install mlopt using `pip install mlopt` and you're ready to go.
+Afterwards install mlopt using `pip install optml` and you're ready to go.

 ## Features